Challenge Apr-2026

 3. Drug Interaction Rules

 Check if the patient is on active medications.
-If so, check for possible conflicts using the file ConflictingMedications.csv.
+If so, check for possible conflicts between recommended and active medications using the file ConflictingMedications.csv.
 All detected conflicts should generate the appropriate warnings.

 Send your solutions to DecisionManagementCommunity@gmail.com.